jamonholmgren/mem-watcher/README.md

 ### Options

-The `env:` option controls what environments MemWatcher will watch in.
+The `env:` option controls the environments that will activate MemWatcher.
 It defaults to `"development"` and can be a string or array of acceptable RubyMotion environments.

 ```ruby
 MemWatcher.watch(env: [ "development", "test" ])